Wellcamp, Queensland: Geography

 Toowoomba Wellcamp Airport is at 1511 Toowoomba-Cecil Plains Road.
 It services Toowoomba and the surrounding districts.

 The Toowoomba Bypass passes through the locality from north to south, intersecting with Toowoomba–Cecil Plains Road for access to the Toowoomba Wellcamp Airport and to Cecil Plains.

 History

-The locality was named by the Queensland Railways Department after a camp for workers constructing the Toowoomba–Hendon railway, which was beside a well.
+The locality was named by the Queensland Railways after a camp for workers constructing the Toowoomba–Hendon railway, which was beside a well.
 The line opened to Hendon on 11 March 1869.

 Wellcamp Provisional School opened on 27 February 1899.
 On 1 January 1909, it became Wellcamp State School.

 Wellcamp Methodist Church opened on Sunday 5 November 1905.
 It closed in 1932.
 It was located south of the Wellcamp State School at 101 Wellcamp Westbrook Road.

 Wellcamp Airport opened in November 2014.
 It was built by Toowoomba engineering business Wagners, which owns and operates the airport.